 Jacka was wounded seven times during the engagement and many doubted his survival.
 He was transferred to a London hospital where, in early September, it was incorrectly reported that he had died from his wounds.
 Tired of the continual attention from admirers while recuperating in his hospital bed he had told one of his visitors to inform a reporter wishing for an interview that he had died.
 The following day the newspaper carried the story complete with a picture.
 A retraction soon followed with accounts that he was ‘very much annoyed at the reports.’

 On 18 August he was promoted to lieutenant.
-Jacka returned to his unit in November.
-For his actions at Pozieres he was awarded the Military Cross.
-He was promoted to captain on 15 March 1917 and appointed the battalion's intelligence officer.
-The following month during the disastrous First Battle of Bullecourt he earned a bar to the Military Cross.
+Jacka returned to his unit in November and for his actions at Pozieres he was awarded the Military Cross.
+He was promoted to captain on 15 March 1917 and appointed the battalion’s intelligence officer.

 On the night of 8 April, in preparation for an assault on the line, Jacka, together with Lieutenants Wadge and Bradley of 16 Bn and a party of men, made a reconnaissance of the enemy’s defences of the Hindenburg line close to Bullecourt.
 Jacka found gaps in the wire and proceeded through alone, almost being discovered when patrolling German soldiers moved within centimetres of his prostrate form.

 Returning to battalion headquarters, he reported that although the first wire was cut in places by Allied artillery barrages, the second line was almost entirely intact.
 Despite his misgivings of the success of the planned attack, the order to proceed was given.
 At 2:15 am on the morning of the 10th, Jacka and Bradley returned forward to place the jump off tapes for the infantry.
 When the task was nearing completion the party was almost discovered by two patrolling Germans.